Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/__ Server Management - 2. Dedicated Server or VPS/_ GET STARTED - Setup VPS Checklist - Eg. Hetzner.md

 Access CloudPanel GUI:
 https://panel.5.55.555.555.sslip.io:8443

-^ Cloudpanel already setup that hostname matching for you because it referred to the settings at `hostnamectl`
+^ Cloudpanel already setup that hostname matching for you because it referred to the settings at `hostnamectl`.
+It simply subdomained a `panel.` to it

 OR:
 https://5.55.555.555:8443